 • HASN'T SUFFERED ENOUGH: Previously, schools were required to investigate all complaints of sexual harassment, which was defined as "unwelcome conduct of a sexual nature."
-15 Under the new rule, schools will be required to dismiss all complaints that do not meet one of DeVos's three stringent definitions of "sexual harassment": (i) unwelcome "quid pro quo" sexual harassment by a school employee (e.g., "I'll give you an A if you have sex with me"); (ii) an incident that meets the definition of "sexual assault," "dating violence," "domestic violence," or "stalking" under the Clery Act; or (iii) "unwelcome conduct" on the basis of sex that is "determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access" to a school program or activity.
-16
+16 Under the new rule, schools will be required to dismiss all complaints that do not meet one of DeVos's three stringent definitions of "sexual harassment": (i) unwelcome "quid pro quo" sexual harassment by a school employee (e.g., "I'll give you an A if you have sex with me"); (ii) an incident that meets the definition of "sexual assault," "dating violence," "domestic violence," or "stalking" under the Clery Act; or (iii) "unwelcome conduct" on the basis of sex that is "determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access" to a school program or activity.
+17

-This means under the new rule, schools are arguably required to ignore complaints of sexual harassment unless the victim can show that the harassment has been so severe that it is affecting their ability to do their schoolwork or attend classes.
-This means many victims will be forced to endure repeated and escalating levels of abuse before they can get help.
-By the time their school intervenes, they may have already dropped out.
+This means under the new rule, schools will arguably be required to ignore complaints of sexual harassment unless the victim can show that the harassment has been so severe and pervasive that it is affecting their ability to concentrate, do their schoolwork, or attend classes.
+This means many victims will be forced to endure repeated and escalating levels of abuse before their complaint can be investigated.
+Rather than allowing schools to respond to all complaints of sexual harassment, the rule will require victims to first claim that their access to education has suffered as a result of the harassment before their school can investigate.